silverstripe/cwp/docs/en/02_Features/reports.md

 To look at the report, go to the "Reports" section and select "Summary statistics" from the list.

+### Site-wide content report

+The site-wide content report shows "All content, page and files from across all subsites" in the CMS, so that an administrator can get a quick overview of the status of all content across site(s).

+To look at the report, go to the "Reports" section and select "Site-wide content report" from the list.

 ## Developing custom reports
 Custom reports can be created quickly and easily.
 A general knowledge of SilverStripe CMS's datamodel and ORM is useful before creating a custom report.